Belastok Region: Reintegration to Belarusian SSR and disbandment

-Upon the liberation of the district headquarters, the secretaries of the district of Communist Party of Byelorussia and representatives of the district executive committees were to install there.
-Immediately they were to start establishing local self-government and party structures.
-All actions were due inform the secretaries of the circuit committee without delay.
+The secretaries of the district of Communist Party of Byelorussia and representatives of the district executive committees were to install at the district headquarters.
+Immediately they were to start establishing local government and party structures.
+The secretaries of the circuit committee were to be informed of all actions without delay.
 The implementation of this plan from the beginning was very difficult, as many branches failed to reach the designated areas.
-The situation was complicated by the fact that the Red Army stopped at the end of September on the Narew – Biebrza – Augustów Canal – Czarna Hańcza rivers, which caused that part of the Augustów region and located on the left bank of the Narew, the areas of the Grajewski, Łomżyński and Ostrołęka regions remained under German control.
+The situation was complicated by the fact that the Red Army stopped at the end of September on the Narew – Biebrza – Augustów Canal – Czarna Hańcza rivers, which caused that part of the Augustów region and located on the left bank of the Narew, the areas of the Grajewski, Łomżyński and Ostrołęka regions to remain under German control.
 In spite of the failures in other areas, successive ones began installing Soviet power.
 He informed about installation in a designated area.

 On 3 July 1944, at the next meeting of the Białystok Obkom, it was decided to start publishing 4–6 times a month in Polish, with a circulation of 500 copies of the newsletter with political information.
 A week later, at the next meeting, a special resolution was adopted "on preparations for the entry of the Red Army and preparation of partisan units to cooperate with the city councilors".
 On 8 July Pyotr Ratajko was appointed the new chairman of the executive committee of the Białystok Obispolkom.

 In the spring of 1944, meetings of the regional committee were held every two weeks, to respond to any changes on an ongoing basis.
 Based on the preparations, it seems nobody from Belarusian party activists at the central, and even more peripheral level, did not doubt that the Bialystok region was, is and will be inseparable part of the Byelorussian SSR.